inexplicable/bluewhale/README.md

 bluewhale
 =========

-This is a Guava compliant caching implementation, mainly focused on larger volume of local caching without painful JVM GCs.
+This is a Guava compliant caching implementation, mainly focused on large volume in process caching with minimal GC overhead.
 It's based on MemoryMapped files, and inspired by Bitcask (Erlang) & LevelDB (C++) while remaining purely in Java.

-The sequential writes allow us to get write performance around 1ms for 100bytes key/value The lock free reads allow us to get read performance around 1ms whether sequential or random
+The sequential writes allow us to get write performance around 3μs for 100bytes key/value.
+The lock free reads allow us to get read performance around 2μs whether sequential or random

 Yet production ready, try at your own risk; Well, first batch of results coming out: